December 29, 2025 (5mo ago)

 • A workflow for your specific code review process

-The goal isn't to copy mine.
-The goal is to codify your own expertise so you can apply it consistently, even when you're tired, rushing, or working on your 10th project of the month.
+Don't copy mine.
+Codify your own expertise so you can apply it consistently, even when you're tired, rushing, or working on your 10th project of the month.

 Epilogue: 30 Minutes to Production

-I set out to build a simple tip calculator.
-Fifteen minutes of work, I thought.
+I set out to build a quick tip calculator, fifteen minutes of work in my head.

 Try it yourself: tippr-cc.vercel.app